chasecmiller/Crumbls-Cache/README.md

 Default caching is file.
 Options -> Cache.

 Thanks to:

 @mxmkmarquette for helping with memcache testing.

-https://www.facebook.com/groups/advancedwp/ for providing a place for Q&A for advanced WordPress topics.
+[Advanced Wordpress on Facebook](https://www.facebook.com/groups/advancedwp/) for providing a place for Q&A for advanced WordPress topics.